-- consumer issues also commanded considerable attention both in France and at European level.
-The European Parliament and Council reached agreement on a revised Consumer Credit Directive at the beginning of December, heralding change for the small consumer loan market.
-And as part of the Commission's push for structural reform in the retail investment product market, the first half of 2023 should bring revised versions of MiFID, IDD and the PRIIPs Regulations.
-In the midst of a cost-of-living crisis, the European Parliament's debates on bank charges and measures to support the economy brought forth legislative proposals and commitments from those banks whose impacts remain in check.
-In France, the Lemoine Act of February 2022 on loan insurance reform entered into effect, although it is still premature to say how its two key measures (freedom to switch to a new insurer at any time and partial scrapping of the medical questionnaire) will affect the market; - and lastly, post-Brexit, the Commission is keen to return to the matter of the Capital • Markets Union (CMU), picking up the debate based on the proposal outlined in the 2020 action plan.
+- Lastly, post-Brexit, and given the increased financing needs linked to the sustainability and digital transitions, the EC is keen to return to the matter of the Capital Markets Union (CMU).
 Initially focused on deepening and integrating European markets, CMU is now also seen as a way to ensure Europe's financial autonomy.
-This has become increasingly important - the pandemic and the situation in Ukraine have shone a light on how the EU's lack of autonomy leaves it vulnerable, as noted in the Commission's strategic autonomy plan, published in January 2021, and the associated conclusions from the Council in April 2022.
-Accordingly, we have seen legislative proposals and discussions in Parliament and the Council on revisions to the Markets in Financial Instruments Regulation (MiFIR), the Alternative Investment Fund Managers (AIFM) Directive and the European Long Term Investment Funds (ELTIF) Regulation, as well as to the European Single Access Point (ESAP) for financial and non-financial information about EU companies and the European withholding tax framework, with a view to simplifying and harmonising the existing complex processes - seen as a significant disincentive to cross-border investment.
-In a press release issued on 7 December 2022, the Commission also put forward a series of new proposals to further develop the CMU.
-These proposals centred on three areas: - ensuring "safe, robust and attractive" clearing to encourage market participants to start using EU-based clearing houses for their euro-denominated products (revision of EMIR), - harmonising corporate insolvency rules, ironing out the disparities that currently discourage cross-border investment both within and from outside the EU,

-- simplifying the process for listing on public markets (through a new Listing Act) to make capital markets more attractive to European companies and facilitate access for small and medium-sized enterprises ("SMEs").
+Many texts are under negotiation: revisions to the Markets in Financial Instruments Regulation (MiFIR), the Alternative Investment Fund Managers (AIFM) Directive, the European Long Term Investment Funds (ELTIF) Regulation, the European Single Access Point (ESAP) (for financial and non-financial information about EU companies) and the European withholding tax framework.
+The EC also put forward a series of new proposals to further develop the CMU.
+These proposals centered on three areas: - ensuring "safe, robust and attractive" clearing to encourage market participants to start using EU-based clearing houses for their euro-denominated products (revision of EMIR), - harmonizing corporate insolvency rules, ironing out the disparities that currently discourage cross-border investment both within and from outside the EU, - simplifying the process for listing on public markets (through a new Listing Act) to make capital markets more attractive to European companies and facilitate access for SME.